razputin42/RainyBAG/README.md

-# RainyBAG
+# RainyBG
-Tool for managing party loot
+Tool for managing json databases.

 Special thanks to Nikolaz42 on reddit for once again making the logo for this application :) Go give him some karma